 To collect these reviews, all you have to do is ask.
 Send out post-purchase emails to your customers and see if they would be willing to leave your product a review, perhaps in exchange for a small discount.
 Or, reach out to past clients and see if they would be willing to discuss their experience with your business in a short written testimonial or video.

 When designing your website, highlight these reviews throughout!
 All of your product and service pages can be served well by displaying relevant reviews and testimonials — visitors will see that other people have confidence in your business and be more likely to convert.
 You can display these reviews and testimonials on your homepage, as well, in order to ensure that your website visitors see them immediately, so they’re hooked and will be more likely to convert.
+Consider using services like creating powerful customer stories with Vocal Video for compelling and effective testimonials.

 Let’s take a look at a few examples of businesses that have done a good job designing their